Powerful batch conformal prediction for classification: Methods using combinations of conformal -values

 \subsection{Shortcut for computing bounds}

 Computing naively the bounds $[\ell_{\alpha}^{(k)}, u_{\alpha}^{(k)}]$ in \eqref{lbub} incurs exponential complexity and thus is difficult when both $K$ and $m$ increase.
-The pseudoalgorithm for a computational shortcut, which reduces the time complexity for calculating the bounds from $O(K^m)$ to $O(K\times m^2)$, is given in Section \ref{sec:shortcut}.
+A pseudoalgorithm for a computational shortcut, which reduces the time complexity for calculating the bounds from $O(K^m)$ to $O(K\times m^2)$, is given in \S~\ref{sec:shortcut_supplementary}.
 This shortcut is exact when $K = 2$ and the scores produced by the machine learning model are probabilities, i.e. they satisfy the relationship $S_k(x_{n+i}) = 1-S_{3-k}(x_{n+i})$ for $k \in \{1,2\}$ and $i \in [m]$.
 However, when $K > 2$ or when arbitrary scores are used, the shortcut may become conservative, resulting in wider bounds but never narrower ones.
 This ensures that the coverage guarantee of at least $1-\alpha$ probability is maintained.
 In Appendix \ref{appendix-sim-Gaussian} we examine the performance of the shortcut in our numerical experiments.
-Interestingly, the bounds using the shortcut are almost identical to the bounds derived from the batch prediction set for Simes (see Section \ref{appendix-sim-Gaussian} in the supplementary file).
+Interestingly, the bounds using the shortcut are almost identical to the bounds derived from the batch prediction set for Simes (see \S~\ref{appendix-sim-Gaussian}).